-With Microsoft Azure AD Single Sign-on, you can allow your agents and customers log in to the respective HappyFox panels (Agent Panel and Self-Service Panel) with their Azure credentials.
+With Microsoft Azure AD Single Sign-on, you can allow your agents and customers to log in to the respective HappyFox panels (Agent Portal and Customer Portal) with their Azure credentials.

 The Administrator in Azure needs to set up this integration (needs access to Active Directory / Application settings)

 Customers are expected to login into the customer portal and agent members are expected to login into agent portal.
 The right URL should be shared with concerned parties.

 The custom domain in HappyFox (if present) needs to be SSL enabled in order to work with Azure integration.

 - Integration can be achieved for all azure active directory plans(including trial account)

 - Configuring the HappyFox enterprise app inside your Microsoft Azure account.